noahpresler/semesterly/docs/source/developers/backend/parse.rst

     - ``courses.py``
     - ``textbooks.py``
     - ``evals.py``
+    - ``instrs.py``
+    - ``finals.py``

+And json data outputs are written to the files in directory ``data``:

+    - ``courses.json``
+    - ``textbooks.json``
+    - ``evals.json``
+    - ``instrs.json``
+    - ``finals.json``

-The seperation of the parsers is provided in order to handle the general case that the respective information is provided across various school resources.
-Ideally, the implementations for the above are modularized into these three components, however, they can be combined in any configuration as needed, but the filenames must remain the same.
-In addition, it is not required to provide an implementation for ``textbooks.py`` or ``evals.py``, just be sure to indicate that in the ``config.json``.
+The seperation of the parsers and data into categories is provided in order to handle the general case that the respective information is provided across various school resources.
+Ideally, the data and implementations for the above are modularized into these components, however, they can be combined in any configuration as needed; note, however, that only these files are allowed in these directories (extraneuous files can live in ``misc/utils/``.
+In addition, it is required to provide an implementation for ``courses.py`` and data in ``courses.json``, but it is not necessarily required to provide implmentations or data for the others filenames.

 The implementation of each parser must inherit the abstract base class ``Parser``.
 The simplified representation of Parser class is shown below: